The latest MINI Cooper reprises an old theme but adds polish. Can it still play the entertainer? Jonathan Crouch reports.

 Ten Second Review

 For an object lesson in how to improve a model, look no further than this latest MINI Cooper.
 Fresh technology, smarter connectivity, standard-fit front and rear LED lights across the range and an advanced dual-clutch automatic gearbox; what more could you ask for?
-Prettier styling?
+Lower pricing?
 It's good to know that MINI isn't utterly infallible.

-Following a vehicle as successful and as adored as the original Mini Cooper was always going to be a tough task but judged in terms of sales, BMW's rebooted MINI Cooper has to be judged a success.
+Following a vehicle as successful and as adored as the original Mini Cooper was always going to be a tough task but judged in terms of sales, BMW's rebooted 21st century MINI Cooper has to be judged a success.
 We've rapidly evolved to this third generation design, originally introduced in 2014 and here usefully improved in facelifted guise.
-While it's gradually become bigger and slicker, the Cooper can't afford to lose any of its likeability.
+While it's gradually become smarter and slicker, the Cooper can't afford to lose any of its likeability.
 As a warmish sports hatch, this one ought to be able to shift stock purely on the way it drives, but let's get real.
 This car's as much about design as dynamics.

 Design and Build

 The MINI Cooper Hatch rides on some quite dinky little 15-inch forged alloy wheels, which have low weight and excellent aerodynamics.
 If you think that is entirely too much tyre sidewall to be going on with, you can specify rims of up to 18 inches in diameter as options, but do bear in mind that the car's ride will suffer as a result.
 The styling of this revised model doesn't look all that different, but close inspection will reveal the addition of standard-fit LED front and rear lights, plus there's now extra scope for all-important personalisation.
 Get out the tape measure and you'll find that this MK3 design is actually larger than you might think, thanks to a wheelbase exension of 28mm over its post-2014-era predecessor.
 These proportions give it quite a squat, purposeful look, helped by the tapered glasshouse.

 Market and Model